4kmal/krekfood/README.md

 # 👨🏻‍💻🍔☕️🥤 KrekFood for Hungry Devs

-> Your AI-powered food Recommendation System plug for krackeddevs to fill their fuel after a let night coding session
+> Your AI-powered food Recommendation System plug for krackeddevs to fill their fuel after a late night coding session

 A modern, conversational food recommendation app that helps you find authentic Malaysian restaurants using AI and real Google Maps reviews.